aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 ---
 <p style='text-align: justify;'> I am a doctoral candidate at the Department of Politics and International Relations at the University of Oxford.
 I was recently a visiting PhD student at Yale.
 Before Oxford, I studied at Mannheim focusing on Advanced Quantitative Methods in Political Science.
 I was a pre-doc/visiting scholar at th University of Houston before starting my PhD.<br><br>

 My research focuses on the Political Economy of Development and Foreign Influence on Domestic Political Economy.
-My work centers on examining interactions between foreigners and locals that determine the economic development of local geographies.
-I focus on evaluating effects of historical and contemorary foreign intervention on domestic politics, local governance, and public service provision, with a regional focus on the Middle East.  <br><br>
+My research examines interactions between foreigners and locals that shape the economic development of local geographies and institutions.
+I focus on evaluating effects of historical and contemorary foreign interventions on domestic politics, local governance, and public service provision, with a regional focus on the Middle East.  <br><br>

 My methodological expertise lies in the field of Computational Social Sciences.
 I employ and advance methods of Natural Language Processing (NLP) and Computational Text Analysis in a multilingual setting, working with a variety of Western and Arabic languages.
 My work incorporates retrieval and digitalization of historical maps, textual data, and several other sources of archival data.